 Lack of Google Analytics UTM parameters cause massive tracking headaches.

-I believe many of them can be answered more in-depth or just better so I’ve decided to collect the FAQ and answer them in this article.
+We believe many of them can be answered more in-depth or just better so we’ve decided to collect the FAQ and answer them in this article.

 P.S.
 Even if you’re a rigorous and data-driven marketer, and you’ve regularly used UTM tags on a daily basis, there’s surely still room for discovery.